 Only PostgreSQL database is included in the automated backups.
 Other database engines have to be backed up manually.
-You are recommended to migrate to PostgreSQL, see Database setup for Weblate and Migrating from other databases to PostgreSQL.
+You are recommended to migrate to PostgreSQL as that will be the only supported database in the 4.0 release.
+See Migrating from other databases to PostgreSQL.